Kodak UltraMax 400 Film Review

 Kodak UltraMax exposure guide.

 Even with a perfect metering technique, UltraMax will exhibit different looks depending on the colour, intensity, and complexity of ambient light.
-In this sense, it’s a bit more finicky than Portra 400, which tends to look good no matter what you shine on it.
+In this sense, it’s a bit more finicky than Portra 400, which tends to look true to life, no matter what you shine on it.

-For best results, avoid cool colours in your scenes, such as rainy or cloudy days.
+For best results with UltraMax, you may want to avoid cool colours in your scenes, such as rainy or cloudy days.
 Whereas strong or warm-toned shades work well with UltraMax, blue or grey weather often throws it off-balance, leaving you with colour casts in the shadows that are difficult to correct.

 ✪ Note: I use this method to scan all film for my reviews.
 It creates consistent results that make understanding and comparing the emulsion’s colour/contrast attributes possible.

 Tip for those looking to shoot in overcast weather: consider Kodak Gold.
 Gold is one stop slower than UltraMax but is known to perform well in cool light/overcast days (as long as you don’t under-expose it).
-It’s just as affordable and even more available than UltraMax.
+It’s just as affordable and can often be found on the same shelf that sells UltraMax.

 How much does Kodak UltraMax 400 cost, and where to buy it.

-As of this writing, a single 35mm roll of Kodak UltraMax 400 costs around $15 — significantly cheaper than all other ISO 400 colour films.
-This includes Fujifilm Superia X-Tra.
-It is widely available and can be found in most places that sell film.
+As of this writing (updated Sept.
+2024), a single 35mm roll of Kodak UltraMax 400 costs around $12, which is cheaper than most other ISO 400 colour films.
+This film can be found at most places that sell analogue photography gear, including places linked below.

 By the way: Please consider making your Kodak UltraMax 400 film purchase using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!